-The labor or working class of a country plays a crucial role in its development and all other aspects of nation building.
-The class includes those engaged in manual labor occupations or industrial works, who depend on waged or salaried contracts for their livelihoods.
+The labour or working class of a country plays a crucial role in its development and all other aspects of nation-building.
+The class includes those engaged in manual labour occupations or industrial work who depend on waged or salaried contracts for their livelihoods.

-Working class occupations include blue-collar jobs (manufacturing, constructions, maintenance, driving, trucking, farming and all), and most pink color jobs including nursing, social work, teaching, beauty industry, child care etc. Also, the category can also include almost all of the working population of industrialized economies as well as those employed in the urban areas of non-industrialized economies or in the rural workforce.
+Also, the category can include almost all of the working population of industrialised economies as well as those employed in the urban areas of non-industrialised economies or in the rural workforce.

 International Labour Day History

-The actual origin of the Labour Day is stated back to the time of heavy industrialization in the 19th Century, a time period in which the labor class was exploited to large extent of cruelty and was forced to work for up to 15–16 hours a day.
+The actual origin of Labour Day dates back to the time of heavy industrialization in the 19th century, a time period in which the labour class was exploited to a large extent with cruelty and was forced to work for up to 15–16 hours a day.

-On May 1, 1886, at Haymarket Square in Chicago, USA, the laborers stood up for their rights and started a peaceful protest against their poor condition, suffering and exploitation.
-In their strike they were demanding an eight-hour workday.
+On May 1, 1886, at Haymarket Square in Chicago, USA, the labourers stood up for their rights and started a peaceful protest against their poor condition, suffering, and exploitation.
+In their strike, they were demanding an eight-hour workday.

-On May 3, some Policemen assaulted, beat and injured the peaceful protestors, also killed one of them.
-In result, the very next day, the protest turned violent when an unknown person threw a dynamite bomb at the Haymarket Square, which resulted in death of several Police officers and four civilians and injured many labours, this whole incident is also called as Haymarket affair or Haymarket massacre.
+On May 3, some policemen assaulted, beat, and injured the peaceful protestors; they also killed one of them.
+As a result, the very next day, the protest turned violent when an unknown person threw a dynamite bomb at Haymarket Square, which resulted in the deaths of several police officers and four civilians and injured many others.
+This whole incident is also called the Haymarket affair or Haymarket massacre.

-After that, the proposals were made and in the year 1889, May 1 was decided to be observed as the International Workers’ Day or International Labour Day and since then, it has been observed on May 1st in more than 80 countries of the world.
+After that, the proposals were made, and in the year 1889, May 1 was decided to be observed as International Workers’ Day or International Labour Day, and since then, it has been observed on May 1st in more than 80 countries of the world.

 Labour Day in India

-Although the day is pertaining to the uprising made by the USA laborers, various other countries have their own story regarding the origin of Labour Day.
-However, the motive and idea behind observing the day are the same for all countries around the world, which is honoring and paying tribute to the working class.
+Although the day is pertaining to the uprising made by the USA labourers, various other countries have their own stories regarding the origin of Labour Day.
+However, the motive and idea behind observing the day are the same for all countries around the world: honouring and paying tribute to the working class.

 In the USA and Canada, Labour Day is observed on the first Monday of the month of September.
-However, In India, people started observing the day from May 1, 1923 and this event was organized by the Labour Kisan Party of Hindustan in Madras, in present day Chennai, the capital of the Indian State of Tamil Nadu.
+However, in India, people started observing the day on May 1, 1923, and this event was organised by the Labour Kisan Party of Hindustan in Madras, in present-day Chennai, the capital of the Indian State of Tamil Nadu.

-It was the first time when the Red Flag symbolizing Labour Day was used in India.
-The day is associated with labour moments for communist and socialists political parties, it is also known as Kamgar Diwas, Kamgar Din, Antarrashtriya Shramk Diwas and Uzhaipalar Naal in different states of the country.
+It was the first time the red flag symbolising Labour Day was used in India.
+The day is associated with labour moments for communist and socialist political parties; it is also known as Kamgar Diwas, Kamgar Din, Antarrashtriya Shramk Diwas, and Uzhaipalar Naal in different states of the country.

-This day plays a very crucial role in recognizing the hard work labours put at their workplaces.
+This day plays a very crucial role in recognising the hard work labourers put in at their workplaces.
 They always come up with new and innovative ideas for improving work efficiency and future developments.
-This day gives an opportunity to appreciate and recognize their work as well as take steps and measurements for the betterment of their conditions.
+This day gives them an opportunity to appreciate and recognise their work as well as take steps and measurements for the betterment of their conditions.

-It is observed to recognize their skills, ideas and experiences which they put on the development of society, their demands need to be listened to, so that we as a society could play our respective roles in the development of our country as well as the rest of the world.
+It is observed that to recognise their skills, ideas, and experiences that they put into the development of society, their demands need to be listened to so that we as a society can play our respective roles in the development of our country as well as the rest of the world.

 This day is celebrated with full enthusiasm around the world and can be celebrated in many innovative ways.
-The people at large and the society encourage laborers by organizing events for them where they may be served to perform certain activities by themselves for fun, happiness, entertainment, learning, education etc. Labour can rest on this day and spend time of their own as in many countries across the world, 1st May is a public holiday.
+The people at large and society encourage labourers by organising events for them where they may be served to perform certain activities by themselves for fun, happiness, entertainment, learning, education, etc. Labour can rest on this day and spend time on their own, as in many countries across the world, May 1 is a public holiday.